hiromataba/Leaderboard/README.md

 2. In your terminal run:
 - `git clone https://github.com/hiromataba/Leaderboard`
 3. Run `npm install`
+4. Run `npm start`
-4. Run the live server or simply open index.html in dist folder with your browser.
+5. Run the live server or simply open index.html in dist folder with your browser.

 ## Author